adap/flower/baselines/FedMLB/README.md

 ```

 The following table reports the results from the above command compared to the
-results reported in the original paper, which are reported in brackets.
+results reported in the original paper.
+Results from the paper are reported in brackets.
 Note that (as in the original paper),
 the accuracy at the target round is based on the exponential moving average with the momentum parameter
 0.9.